 - 1 ½ tsp black pepper

 - Bring a large pot of water to a boil and place beets inside.
 Cook, uncovered until tender – about 30 minutes.
-Then remove beets with a slotted spoon and set aside to let coo.
-Strain the beet cooking liquid through a fine sieve and set aside to let cool.
+Then remove beets with a slotted spoon and set aside to let cool.
+Strain the beet cooking liquid through a fine sieve and set aside to let it cool.

-- In a large bowl, combine 1 ½ cups of the beet cooking liquid, the chicken stock, yogurt, lemon juice, sugar, salt and pepper.
+- In a large bowl, combine 1 ½ cups of the beet cooking liquid, the chicken stock, yogurt, lemon juice, sugar, salt, and pepper.

 - Peel skin from cooled beets and dice finely.